mhanyc/redactme/README.md

 ## Installation
+* install virtualenv (`apt-get install python3-virtualenv python-virtualenv`)
+* Clone the repo.
+* Change into the repo directory
-Clone the repo.
-Running make build a virtual environment with all of the dependecies you need installed.
-The first time you run the program you will need to load some NLTK data dictionaries, as per http://www.nltk.org/data.html.
+* Run `make`.
+This will build a virtual environment with all of the dependecies you need installed.
+* The first time you run the program you will need to load some NLTK data dictionaries, as per http://www.nltk.org/data.html.
+You need punkt, averaged_perceptron_tagger, maxent_ne_chunker and words

 Once the script is built, ./extract_names.py can be used to process test files, and outputs the stopwords it finds.